-Andy Pymer and Lee Derrick were appointed as a new Trustee Directors in September 2020 when Marilyn Smith and Mark Watts retired.
-All new Trustee Directors are asked to complete the Pensions Regulator's "Trustee Toolkit" (an online learning platform) within 6 months of becoming a Trustee Director
+Kevin Wall was appointed as a new Trustee Director and Chairman in May 2021 when Huw Davies retired.
+All new Trustee Directors are asked to complete the Pensions Regulator's "Trustee Toolkit" (an online learning platform) within 6 months of becoming a Trustee Director.